rorysedgwick/bobcat/README.md

 ## bobcat

-MEAN stack plus d3.js to visualize flow of rental bikes across London
+MEAN stack plus d3.js to visualize availability of rental bikes across London
+See the currently deployed version [here](http://bikelondon.herokuapp.com/)

 ## What
 This project was intended to be a learning exercise to help get to grips with the basics of Angular.js, Leaflet.js and to use d3.js to help visualize a live data set.
 The idea originally came from what I believe to be a fairly unclear user interface on the official TFL Santander Cycle hire availability map.
 I thought I could create a clearer, more user friendly alternative that would offer certain functionality that the TFL site was missing.